Bhavana-s-iiitb/ASIC-Design/Lab Activities.md

 The sum of numbers from 1 to 20 is displayed as shown<br>
 ![A5](https://github.com/user-attachments/assets/b6c230f3-de57-4586-ad71-ec8df1f71fc7)

-## Lab 2 Executing the c program using riscv64
+## 2 Executing the c program using riscv64
 ![A7](https://github.com/user-attachments/assets/19a188c5-08b5-42fa-82d1-896f8d207b1c)<br>
 Output gives the machine level instructions of the program:<br>
 ![A8](https://github.com/user-attachments/assets/3b0fc518-3644-43a4-b81d-5a8804e3de15)